Polkadot-Blockchain-Academy/pba-content/syllabus/8-Smart_Contracts/2-Pallet_Contracts_Slides.md

     input_data_len: u32,
     output_ptr: u32,
     output_len_ptr: u32
-  ) -> ReturnCode => { ... },
+  ) -> ReturnCode { ... },
 }
 ```

 Notes:

 - The set of functions a contract can call (imported functions in Wasm lingo) are defined in
-  `wasm/runtime.rs` within the `define_env!` macro invocation.
+  `wasm/runtime.rs` within the `mod env` module.
 - The macro generates a list of imports from its arguments: The identifier in square brackets
   becomes the `module` and the name of the functions becomes the `name`.
 - We use the `module` for versioning: To stay backwards compatible we add new versions of a function
   instead of changing the existing one.
-  We increment the number behind `seal` for every new version.
+  We increment the number for every new version.
-- The `__unstable__` module is for new functions whose API is not yet finalized.
+- An API flagged `#[unstable]` module is for new functions whose API is not yet finalized.
   Functions start out
-  in this module when they are added and can be changed because production deployments won't make this functions available.
+  in this state when they are added and can be changed because production deployments won't make this functions available.
 - The body of the functions is what is executed within the embedder (`pallet-contracts` in this case).
 - Only primitives (`i32`, `i64`) can be used as arguments or return type.
   Larger types are passed by